valkey-io/valkey-doc/docs/data-types/lists.md

 {{< /clients-example >}}

 Note that `LRANGE` takes two indexes, the first and the last element of the range to return.
-Both the indexes can be negative, telling Redis to start counting from the end: so -1 is the last element, -2 is the penultimate element of the list, and so forth.
+Both the indexes can be negative, telling Valkey to start counting from the end: so -1 is the last element, -2 is the penultimate element of the list, and so forth.